 Slightly different considerations apply in Luffenhall, which because of its small size is not recognised as a settlement in the North Hertfordshire Local Plan.
-It also lies in the rural area outside the Green Belt, where the Local Plan applies a general policy of restraint (policy SP5).
-The Local Plan allows a limited range of development under policy CGB1, similar to the uses that may be permitted in the Green Belt.
-It includes development relating to an existing building, or which meets a proven local need for rural housing or services; modest proposals for rural economic development; and facilities for agriculture, outdoor sport and recreation.
+It lies in the rural area outside the Green Belt, where the Local Plan applies a general policy of restraint (policy SP5).
+The Local Plan does allow a limited range of development in this area under policies CGB1 and CGB4, similar to the uses that may be permitted in the Green Belt.
+It includes development relating to an existing building, modest proposals for rural economic development and facilities for agriculture, outdoor sport and recreation.
+Policy CGB1 also allows development that would meet a proven local need for rural affordable housing or community facilities in the rural area beyond the Green Belt, but only in 'appropriate locations'.
+Because of its very